Mike-Huntress/Internship2020/README.txt

         sudo -H pip install -U pipenv
-        cd [path to the project we just cloned in step 2] pipenv install
+        cd [path to the project we just cloned in step 2] pipenv shell
-        pipenv shell
+        pipenv install

-        This will return some text, including a directory path, e.g.:
+        After running "pienv shell", the terminal will return some text, including a directory path, e.g.:
         /Users/michaelhuntress/.local/share/virtualenvs/BWInternship2020-qGgbmmCS/bin/activate

         Save this path.
 This new "virtual environment" is a container that will house the right interpreter (python version),